jtyr/ansible-elasticsearch/README.md

 # Example of how to customize the configuration
 - hosts: myhost2
   vars:
-    # Bind the process to all interfaces
+    # Bind the process to a specific interface
     elasticsearch_config_network_host: _eth0_
     # Set JVM heap size
     elasticsearch_jvm_options_x_ms: 1g